Search Engine Advertising For Small Businesses: A Complete Guide

-Since the highest ranking ads are the most relevant to the user’s keyword search, search engine advertising is accepted by the majority of search engine users as useful.
-Search engine advertising can be an effective method to increase your small business website traffic, promote your products and services, elevate brand recognition, and most importantly, to generate more revenue.
+The highest ranking ads are generally the most relevant to the user’s keyword search.
+The majority of search engine users accept search engine advertising as useful.
+This is because they can find the information they’re looking for much quicker.
+Search engine advertising is an effective tool for increasing small business website traffic.
+Use it to promote your company’s products and services, elevating brand recognition.
+Most importantly, use it to generate more revenue for your business.

-- Driving Phone Calls: For most local businesses, phone calls are the key metric for local search engine advertising campaigns, you want to make sure you have custom tracking numbers setup specifically from your local search engine advertising campaign
+- Driving Phone Calls.
+For most local businesses, phone calls are the key metric for local search engine advertising campaigns.
+Make sure you have custom tracking numbers setup from your local search engine advertising campaign.

-- Website Form Submissions: Most local businesses have online forms on their website and since these days more people are filling out forms or engaging in an online chat, this is a key metric that should be a goal and also tracked through analytics and your online reporting profile.
+- Website Form Submissions.
+Most local businesses have online forms on their website and since these days more people are filling out forms or engaging in an online chat.
+This is a key metric that should be a primary goal to raise.
+Track them using analytics and your online reporting profile.

-- Increase website traffic: The core objective of search engine advertising is to direct a stream of visitors to a website.
-In a fight for the top spot, the ads are ranked by quality and relevance, but their place on the first results page can also be secured through a high bid.
+- Increase Website Traffic.
+The main goal of search engine advertising is to direct a stream of visitors to a website.
+In a fight for the top spot, the ads rank by quality and relevance.
+But spots on the first results page can also be bought with a high bid.

-- Promote brand recognition: Search engine advertising is an effective marketing instrument for enhancing a brand’s visibility amongst others in its field.
-One goal of an SEA campaign should, therefore, be to occupy keywords services with advertisements for your own product lines or services.
+- Promote Brand Recognition.
+Search engine advertising is an effective marketing tool for enhancing a brand’s visibility amongst others in its field.
+Another goal of an SEA campaign should be to occupy keywords services with advertisements for your own product lines or services.

-- Generate sales conversions: Above all else, search engine advertising pays off when it contributes to gaining potential customers (leads) or to the increased sale of products and services.
-Advertising programs such as Google AdWords make it possible for website owners to determine exactly how frequently search engine ads lead to conversions, as in when a potential customer becomes a customer.
+- Generate Sales Conversions.
+Search engine advertising pays off when it contributes to gaining leads, or to the increased sale of products and services.
+Advertising programs like Google Ads make it possible for website owners to determine exactly how often search engine ads lead to conversions.
+It helps you track when a potential customer becomes a customer.

-- Long-Term Customer Value: this is based on what the lifetime value of a customer value is and what the referral value of the customer is to your business.
-If 50% of your business comes from a previous client referral, then your long-term customer value is much higher because you also need to take into consideration that your customer that you acquired from a search engine campaign is also going to refer someone to you later, you have an additional value for that new customer acquisition.
+- Long-Term Customer Value.
+This is what the lifetime value of a customer value is, and what the referral value is to your business.
+If 50% of your business comes from a previous client referral, then your long-term customer value will be much higher.
+You also need to take into consideration that the customer you acquired from a search engine campaign is also going to refer someone to you later.
+This presents more value for that first new customer acquisition.

 Who Should Use Search Engine Advertising?